Bigg Boss Non-Stop

-Bigg Boss Non-Stop is a spin-off Indian Telugu-language reality digital series of the show Bigg Boss, that airs exclusively on Disney Star's streaming service platform Disney+ Hotstar with host Nagarjuna.
-The first season of the show is scheduled to premiere on 26 February 2022.
+Bigg Boss: Non-Stop is a spin-off Indian Telugu-language reality digital series of the show Bigg Boss, that airs exclusively on Disney Star's streaming service platform Disney+ Hotstar with host Nagarjuna.
+The first season of the show premiered on 26 February 2022.

-On 24 December 2021, In an official press interaction with media, the makers announced Bigg Boss Telugu OTT will be set to be streamed soon and also said the digital version of the show is going to be different from its television counterpart.
+On 24 December 2021, in an official press interaction with media, the makers announced Bigg Boss Telugu OTT will be set to be streamed soon and also said the digital version of the show is going to be different from its television counterpart.
 On 9 February 2022, Disney+ Hotstar revealed the show's title along with a new logo.

 Concept

 As in the televised series, the group of contestants—referred to as Housemates—are enclosed in the Bigg Boss Non-Stop House under constant surveillance of cameras and microphones.
 Unlike the main edition, this spin-off will be airing 24/7 live streaming and a one-hour main coverage episode will be daily telecast on Disney+ Hotstar.